 Freelance platforms cannot give job security to their candidates because it is not compatible with their business model.
 Consequently, they have difficulty attracting the best people on the market because developers choose a permanent place of employment as a reliable alternative.

 Finally, a freelance developer can quit a project at any time, he can only be warned by a negative client review.
 Freelancers just don’t have the same level of commitment as full-time employees or contractors from development agencies.

 Among these options, in-house hiring is the longest journey by its nature.
 It can take months.
 There is no talent surplus in today’s job market, so simply posting a job opening may not attract the most desired professionals.
-Despite hiring freezes and layoffs, employer demand for workers in 2022 is too strong — there are roughly two job vacancies for every person seeking work.
+Despite hiring freezes and layoffs, employer demand for workers in 2022 was too strong — there were roughly two job vacancies for every person seeking work.

 Employers will have to use LinkedIn, job search platforms, or networking to find the right candidate.
 The HR specialist or recruiter should vet each candidate, hold interviews and tests, and verify the developer’s soft skills that fit the company culture.

 Compared to hiring contractors and freelancers, in-house hiring depletes a limited talent pool.
 Developers with knowledge of both popular and niche technologies are in short supply, especially in small metropolitan areas.